amorenob/ptrack/README.md

     - **config/**: Configuration for scraping targets one file for each website.
     - **scraper/**: Scrapy project for scraping product prices.
 - **frontend/**: Contains the frontend code (Google Chrome extension).

+# Disclaimer
+This project is for educational purposes only.
+It is not intended for production use and should not be used to scrape websites without permission.
+Always check the terms of service of the websites you scrape.